CPP and EI Contributions

 Select Scenario Setup -> Settings -> Income Taxes.

 The checkboxes are located at the bottom of the Income Taxes page.
+Here is an example of the information for a client residing in Ontario in 2024.

 Special Cases

-- 1
+1

-Your client is EI exempt.
+Your client is EI exempt

 Simply uncheck the Pay EI premiums checkbox.
 Snap will not deduct EI premiums from the Employment Income.

-- 2
+2

-A business owner client has elected not to contribute to EI.
+A business owner client has elected not to contribute to EI

 For example, if an owner of the corporation owns more than 40% of the corporation's voting shares, they may elect not to contribute to EI.